Stay safe and get better results with this five-step plan.

 Once you feel comfortable enough on a treadmill that you could carry on a conversation with the person next to you, it’s time to ramp up the intensity.
 That means increasing either your speed or your incline.

 For speed, a good rule of thumb is to increase your pace by about 10 percent.
-So if you usually walk for 20 minutes at 2.2 miles per hour, try walking 20 minutes at 2.5 miles per hour.
+So if you usually walk for 20 minutes at 2.2 mph, try walking 20 minutes at 2.5 mph.
 Continue gradually upping your pace until you feel challenged.

 If you want to play with incline, try this simple interval plan: